-Article 23.01.
-General Exceptions
+Article 23.01 General Exceptions

-- 1. For purposes of Chapters 3 through 5 (National Treatment and Market Access for Goods, Rules of Origin and Related Customs Procedures, Trade Facilitation), 8 (Sanitary and Phytosanitary Measures) and 9 (Technical Barriers to Trade), Article XX of the GATT 1994 and its interpretive notes are incorporated into and made part of this Agreement, mutatis mutandis.
-The Parties understand that the measures referred to in Article XX (b) of the GATT 1994 include environmental measures necessary to protect human, animal, or plant life or health, and that Article XX(g) of the GATT 1994 applies to measures relating to the conservation of living and non-living exhaustible natural resources. - 2.
-For purposes of Chapters 11 (Cross-Border Trade in Services), 13 (Telecommunications) and 14 (1) (Electronic Commerce), Article XIV of the GATS (including its footnotes) is incorporated into and made part of this Agreement, mutatis mutandis.
-The Parties understand that the measures referred to in Article XIV(b) of the GATS include environmental measures necessary to protect human, animal, or plant life or health. - (1) This Article is without prejudice to whether digital products should be classified as goods or services.
+1. For purposes of Chapters 3 through 5 (National Treatment and Market Access for Goods, Rules of Origin and Related Customs Procedures, Trade Facilitation), 8 (Sanitary and Phytosanitary Measures) and 9 (Technical Barriers to Trade), Article XX of the GATT 1994 and its interpretive notes are incorporated into and made part of this Agreement, mutatis mutandis.
+The Parties understand that the measures referred to in Article XX (b) of the GATT 1994 include environmental measures necessary to protect human, animal, or plant life or health, and that Article XX(g) of the GATT 1994 applies to measures relating to the conservation of living and non-living exhaustible natural resources.

+2. For purposes of Chapters 11 (Cross-Border Trade in Services), 13 (Telecommunications) and 141 (Electronic Commerce), Article XIV of the GATS (including its footnotes) is incorporated into and made part of this Agreement, mutatis mutandis.
+The Parties understand that the measures referred to in Article XIV(b) of the GATS include environmental measures necessary to protect human, animal, or plant life or health.

-Article 23.02.
-National Security
+Article 23.02 National Security